csc7/PP5_CI_GDEC/README.md

     - Capitalize first letter of each word: https://stackoverflow.com/questions/1549641/how-can-i-capitalize-the-first-letter-of-each-word-in-a-string, accessed on April 14th, 2022, at 01:54

+    - To capitalize first letter in Django template: https://stackoverflow.com/questions/14268342/make-the-first-letter-uppercase-inside-a-django-template, accessed on April 18th, at 15:35 -->

 - Simpleisbetterthancomplex: https://simpleisbetterthancomplex.com/

     - By Vitor Freitas, missing line for proper pagination, "paginator.page(page)", and option to address no integers, https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html, accessed on April 15th, 2022, at 2:00.